Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 650 should perform a little bit faster than the Radeon HD 5770 in general. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 650 should perform a small bit faster than the Radeon HD 5770 in general. (explain)

-Texel RateThe Radeon HD 5770 should be a little bit (more or less 0%) more effective at anisotropic filtering than the GeForce GTX 650. (explain)
+Texel RateThe Radeon HD 5770 is a bit (approximately 0%) better at texture filtering than the GeForce GTX 650. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison